 The team, headed by Layne Moseley, Lead iOS Engineer at Instructure, refused Apple tools and used React Native because of its faster development cycle.

 ‘I will note Artsy moving to RN was one of the main reasons I considered it.
 I’d followed them for years.
 Just in general because they were such a big name in the community, and had some heavy hitters.
 So yeah, naturally I followed them because they document what they are doing so well. [...]
 When they made the switch to RN I was like “Oh, now I can take this seriously.’

 Instructure started a new project and developed an iOS app from scratch with React Native.
 They hired two React developers to help build the basic architecture of the new program.
-Since then they have used some of their React components in other apps.
+Since then, they have used some of their React components in other apps.

-Before choosing React Native, the Instructure engineering tried PhoneGap.
+Before choosing React Native, Instructure engineering tried PhoneGap.
 However, the performance showed insufficient results because of the HTML rendering, unlike React Native that offers native experience.

 The team used the RN documentation to learn React Native and consulted with dedicated React devs.
 The framework allowed developers to boost their productivity by applying features like Hot Reloading.
-During the development process, they also used VSCode as an editor, Redux as the main library, Flow ESLint, and Danger npm module.
+During the development process, they also used VSCode as an editor, Redux as the major library, Flow ESLint, and Danger npm module.

 ‘I think all native devs, regardless of experience, should at least give it a try.
 I believe that the React paradigm for building UIs is vastly superior to anything else out there.
 It’s simple to understand and it's powerful.’